anishvedant/End-to-End-Encryption/README.md

 Alice and Bob scripts simulate client-server interactions.
 They establish connections, send encrypted messages, receive and decrypt messages, and maintain message integrity through HMAC verification.

-# **Running the Application**

-1. Clone the repository.
-2. Ensure you have Python installed (Python 3.6 or higher recommended).
-3. Install the required dependencies: cryptography.
-4. Run the key_gen.py file and generate a shared key.
-5. Run the Server.py script to initialize the server.
-5. Run the Alice.py script to simulate Alice's client.
-6. Run the Bob.py script to simulate Bob's server.
-7. Input the shared key generated from the key_gen.py
-8. Follow the prompts to enter messages and observe the encrypted communication.

 # **Contributing**
 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.